 In their Journal of Applied Social Psychology article ‘Who Do We Tell and Whom Do We Tell On?
 Gossip as a Strategy for Status Enhancement’, researchers McAndrew, Bell and Garcia argue, “Gossip can be an efficient way to remind group members of the importance of the group’s norms and values; an effective deterrent to deviance; and a tool for punishing those who transgress.”

-Way goes on to explain that due to cultural pressures to become a ‘man’ during late adolescence (and thus be emotionally stoic and autonomous) boys begin to lose their closest male friendships, become more distrustful of their male peers, and in some cases, become less willing to express their emotions.
+Way goes on to explain that due to cultural pressures to become a ‘man’ during late adolescence (and thus be emotionally stoic and autonomous), boys begin to lose their closest male friendships.
+They become more distrustful of their male peers and in some cases, become less willing to express their emotions.
 “They start sounding, in other words, like gender stereotypes,” she says.

 It seems secrets may well be timeless fundamental building blocks in building positive, strong friendships for both genders.
-Adolescents with close friendships have lower rates of depression, suicide, drug use and gang membership, and are more likely to stay at school.
-As it is in fact young men who seem to struggle most with feelings of isolation and a lack of belonging during late adolescence, could it be that we need to stop demonising the sharing of secrets and labelling this act as solely the domain of gossip girls?
+Adolescents with close friendships have lower rates of depression, suicide, drug use and gang membership.
+And they are more likely to stay at school.
+For young men who seem to struggle most with feelings of isolation and a lack of belonging during late adolescence, could it be that we need to stop demonising the sharing of secrets and labelling this act as solely the domain of gossip girls?

 We need to remind ourselves too that we often expect girls to know instinctively how to tend to relationships and sort things out when there is a falling out, when they may well have few skills to fall back on.
 Who shows girls how to navigate girl world respectfully?
 Where do they get taught how to handle their complex emerging friendships?
 Schools struggle with an already crowded curriculum and the pressure to prepare students for external exams, and the soap operas they may watch on television tend to be filled with drama and tumultuous interactions.